Our airports are terrible, and our airlines are finding it harder to compete. We’ve done it to ourselves through flyer-unfriendly policies.

 Finally you’re released into the terminal.
 Of course, this building is used for “international arrivals only” — another of those peculiarly American airport concepts — and your connecting flight is leaving from a totally different terminal on the other side of the airport.
 To get there, you walk outside and spend fifteen minutes in the rain waiting for a bus.
 And we haven’t gotten to the worst part yet: once you’ve reached the correct terminal, it’s time for security screening.
 The line at TSA is a good thirty minutes long, the guards barking at people amidst the clatter of bins and luggage.

-At long last you’re in the departure concourse, which is dirty, overcrowded and loud.
+At long last you’re in the departure concourse, which is dirty, overcrowded, and, in the distinct fashion of too many American airports, loud!
 Babies are crying, CNN news monitors are blaring, and waves of public address announcements — most of them pointless and half of them unintelligible — wash over one another.

 How long did all of that take?
 A solid two hours on some days.
 Welcome to the American airport.